queercomputer/Guanaco/README.md

 - Navigate to the Project Directory: Use the cd command followed by the path to the extracted folder to change your current directory to the location of the downloaded code.
 For example: cd Downloads/project-folder.

-- Install Required Modules: Type
+- Install Required Modules.
+Type:

 ```
 pip install -r requirements.txt
 ```
-and press Enter.
+- Hit Enter.
 This command reads the requirements.txt file included in your project folder and installs all the necessary Python modules listed there.

 </details>